tungpun/tungpun.github.io/source/_posts/2015-08-07-fctf-white-steganography-writeup.markdown

 |*|
 ```

-I also spent ~20mins with StegSolve to ensure that file is not pure white.
+I also spend ~20mins with StegSolve to ensure that file is not pure white.

 Anything i have ignored ?

 > Never give up

-I wrote a piece of code to highlight the pixel which is not pure white (255, 255, 255)
+I write a piece of code to highlight the pixel which is not pure white (255, 255, 255)

 ```
 #!/usr/bin/python2.7